sonatype/nexus-ruby-support/nexus-gem/README.md

     mvn -Ppush

-this will run the tests, package the gem and pushed it to rubygems.org the test run by jruby versions in both 1.8 as well 1.9 mode.
+this will run the tests, package the gem and pushed it to rubygems.org

+the test run with some jruby versions in both 1.8 as well 1.9 mode.

     mvn install